devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - Trackpad
 - brightness keys(it's used as printscr and beside key for) increase and decrease brightness.
 - Input and Output
-- Wake/ Shutdown
+- Wake / Shutdown
+- Short sleep (.If you make sleep for long hours, The laptop shutdowns and to boot up, to bootup your device you need to plug in the charge like macbook.
+But you can make sleep to for 1 to 3 hours(but you will lose 2 to 3 percentage for every hour when  you put your device into sleep.)
+This is due to continuous fan spinning when sleep.
+Anyone is welcomed to fix these issues.
+First contact me to do that
 - Everything (Much More).

 ## <What's Not working>
 * iMessages, Facetime.
-* Sleep(Using sleep, fans still spins and causes battery drain)(Use any hibernate app in macos) Any one is welcomed to fix this issue
+* Long Sleep(Using Long sleep, fans still spins and causes battery drain)(Use any hibernate app in macos) Any one is welcomed to fix this issue, contact me.
 * This Update is for BigSur 11.6.7, and not for Monterey or More.

 # Introduction